 (Or $159 / person / month)

-Aruba has hundreds of restaurants, however most of them offer pretty much the type of cuisine you like to have once you are back home because it’s comfortable.
+Aruba has hundreds of restaurants, however most of them are targeted at tourists and they are not the local cuisine.
 We did not eat out that much and decided instead to spend our money towards cooking some nutritious meals at home with the best ingredients we could find.
-Our favorites places to eat out were Dragonfly & Zeerovers (see our favorite restaurant section above for more details).
+When we did eat out, our favorites places to eat out were Dragonfly & Zeerovers (see our recommended restaurant section above for more details).

 ⇒ In total, for the length of our say, the 2 of us spent $307 on restaurants + $0 on snacks.
 Our restaurant budget covered 8,5/92.5 meals (mostly lunch or dinner).
 The average cost of our meals was $17.49 (including tax + tip) which is 3.5 times more expensive than eating at home (by doing the ratio between what a full day of eating out would cost vs a full day of eating at home as per our budget).